Sin-Aman/Scorehub/README.md

 [Patrick Watkins](https://cgu.instructure.com/groups/6458/users/19938)

+### How to run this application:
+1. Clone the repo to your computer.
+(Unzip if necessary)
+2. Navigate on Command Prompt to the repo on your computer
+3. Create and run a virtual environment for python:
+   * # In Windows.\virtenv\Scripts\activate
+   * # In Mac: source virtenv/Scripts/activate
+3. Run the requirements.txt file with the following command: `pip! install -r requirements.txt`
+4. Run the flasktest.py file in your command prompt.
 **Application Concept:**

 A soccer notification application.
 The app would track score updates on live sporting events.
 The updates would include details such as which player scored, assisted, has been disciplined, how much time is left in the match, etc.